 The Policy and Strategy is duly implemented and monitored in the Company.
 The Companyhas identified various risks and has taken various steps to mitigate them.
 The "RiskManagement Policy" is available on the website of the Company at website link http://neccgroup.com/wp-content/uploads/2015/02/Risk-managment-Policy.pdf

 17. CORPORATE SOCIAL RESPONSIBILITY

-The "Corporate Social Responsibility Policy" prepared in the line with theprovisions of Section 135 of the Companies Act 2013 and Rules thereunder The Companies(Corporate Social Responsibility Policy) Rules 2014 read with
+The "Corporate Social Responsibility Policy" prepared in the line with theprovisions of Section 135 of the Companies Act 2013 and Rules made thereunder TheCompanies (Corporate Social Responsibility Policy) Rules 2014 read with

-During the Financial Year 2017-18 the Corporate Social Responsibility initiatives ofthe Company were continued with a view to integrated NECC's business operations withsocial processes while recognizing the interests of its Stakeholders.
+During the Financial Year 2018-19 the Corporate Social Responsibility initiatives ofthe Company were continued with a view to integrated NECC's business operations withsocial processes while recognizing the interests of its Stakeholders.
 While identifyingsuch initiatives the Company has adopted an integrated approach to address the Communitysocietal and environmental concerns.
 During the year the Company has undertaken variousCSR activities in the fields of skill development programmes education social welfareupliftment & empowerment of the neglected and under-privileged sections of the societyfinancially support by sponsoring the Teacher's Salary on monthly basis of"Unnati" NGO project.

-During the financial year 2017-18 your Company has spent a total expenditure of Rs.9.92 Lakhs towards CSR Activities The average net profit of the Company computed as perSection 198 of the Act during the three immediately preceding financial years was Rs.840.61 Lakhs .It was hence required to spend Rs.
-16.81 Lakhs on CSR activities duringthe Financial Year 2018-19 being 2% of the average net profits of the three immediatelypreceding financial years but due to avoidable circumstances and paucity of time theCompany has spent on the CSR activities less than the limits prescribed under CompaniesAct 2013.
+During the financial year 2018-19 your Company has spent a total expenditure of Rs.401960/- towards CSR Activities The average net profit of the Company computed as perSection 198 of the Act during the three immediately preceding financial years was Rs.78165174.67/-.It was hence required to spend Rs.
+1161344/- on CSR activities duringthe Financial Year 2018-19 being 2% of the average net profits of the three immediatelypreceding financial years but due to avoidable circumstances and paucity of time theCompany has spent on the CSR activities less than the limits prescribed under CompaniesAct 2013.
 The CSR activities are scalable with few new initiatives that may be consideredin future and moving forward the Company will endeavor to spend the complete amount on CSRactivities in accordance with the statutory requirements.